No products in the cart.

 USDA Growth Zone

-The ice cream banana performs well in the USDA zones nine to ten but grows in zones eight to eleven.
+Blue java banana is not frost tolerant.
+This plant performs well in the USDA zones nine to ten but grows in zones eight to eleven.
 If the location is between 50°F to 90°F (10 to 32oC) in the daytime and does not drop below 20°F (-6.7oC), it should thrive.
 Your tree is tolerant to heat and flourishes like a champ.

 Potting and Pruning Your Ice Cream Banana Tree